csongorb/growingstuff/process/dialogue.md

 > 10. design the conditions to enjoy the process

 Just so good...
 I could have picked any other point randomly! 😉

+## 2025-05-09 Pippin: Teenagers

+Whoa - very interested to hear more about your kids' reactions when we meet up next week, and amazing to think about the Work game on mobile!
+Certainly wasn't designed for it so I'm shocked it did anything at all maybe?
+But now it kind of does make me want to make a work game for mobile?

+I think what you/they say above is very perceptive and spot on from my side of things.
+Chess and Phone were absolutely about this idea of performing/play-acting (including spectating your own performance from inside your own body).
+Work is also performative for me, but less so it's true because it's a more captivating and less abstract activity.
+It has that think of kind of doubling back on itself that I like in a game?
+It's work; but it's not work it's pretend; but then you want to succeed so it's work; but it's actually imaginary success; but that arbitrary/imaginary success is still motivating because videogames; and so on.

+And Love is probably in a category of its own yeah, more of an earnest attempt in the end to actually capture a feeling of eroticism in a far-flung place.

+As for that manifesto - couldn't agree more, I think almost every single one immediately triggers a memory/thought for me.
+A real win!